phiweger/clonepool/writing/draft.md

 ### Abstract

-Here we report a protocol for pooling samples that increases the number of samples that can be processed compared to one-sample-per-tube testing by a factor of up to 10 or more.
-Unlike other protocols, no second PCR to resolve the status of individual samples in a positive pool is required.
-This is achieved through the newly introduced concept of a pool address: Each sample is present in multiple pools, which allows resolution of the testing status even though it has not been tested individually.
+Here we report a protocol for pooling samples that increases the number of samples that can be processed compared to one-sample-per-tube testing by multiples.
+This is achieved through the newly introduced concept of a _pool address_: Each sample is present in multiple pools, which allows resolution of the testing status even though it has not been tested individually.
+Target prevalence and the desired pool size determine which address length is optimal.
+This pooling protocol allows pooling to be effective even at a high target prevalence where previous approaches become ineffective.

 ### Main text